 Talk about a weird scholarship!
 I can’t wrap my head around this one.
 The University of North Carolina offers it to undergraduate women who have never been married, don’t own a car, are single, live on campus, have not received any other scholarships, and agree to maintain these states of being for the remainder of their studies.

 If that sounds like your idea of a good time, you should consider applying.
 It might also be for you if you have a car-free attitude.

 Deadline: Varies each year

-If this list has taught you anything, it’s that there are so many weird scholarships out there.
+If this list has taught you anything, it’s that there are tons of weird scholarships out there.
 But Debt.com has taken things to a new level.

 The site will reward you for proving that you’ve applied to an aggressive number of scholarships.
 It couldn’t be any easier.
 Just show that you’re eager to get some free money!

 This is one of the only times when being overeager pays off — literally.
 I have no other puns for this one.
 Sorry.

 So there you have it.
 If you’re a 6-foot-tall puppeteer with a penchant for duck calling, vegetarianism, and applying for as many scholarships as humanly possible, you’ll never have to pay a penny toward college.
 Or you could just be a twin, and half of your problems will be solved!